QIICR/QuantitativeReporting/docs/slicelet.md

 git clone https://github.com/QIICR/QuantitativeReporting.git
 ```

-Note: Make sure that you installed all dependencies needed by QuantitativeReporting.
+**Note**: Make sure that you installed all dependencies needed by QuantitativeReporting.
 Otherwise you won't be able to run it.

 ## Add Repository to Slicer Application Settings